ArjunSikhwal/Motion-Detection-with-webcam/README.md

 Then I used different morphological operations such as dilation and erosion on the resultant difference to get better boundaries in the image.

-Then i found the resultant contours in the image and those contours were good enough to show only the movement in the frames.then i ploted it.
+Then I found the resultant contours in the image and those contours were good enough to show only the movement in the frames then I ploted it.

 # Function used:
 absdiff()-calculates the difference between the images